Spouse Won’t Sign Divorce Papers in Texas? Here’s What to Do

 Default Judgment

-First and foremost, if your spouse won’t sign divorce papers or respond to your petition, your divorce attorney can ask the court to enter a default judgment against your spouse.
+First and foremost, and as previously mentioned, if your spouse won’t sign divorce papers or respond to your petition, your divorce attorney can ask the court to enter a default judgment against your spouse.

 Mediation